kei-kheng/wildfire_inpainting/7_environment_RGB/README.md

---no_of_agents                 Number of agents to be deployed in environment, must be either 1 or >= 5 --agent_patch_size             Size of patch observable by agent in pixels --agent_comm_range             Communication range of agents in pixels based on the Euclidean/Pythagorean distance --max_payload_size             Maximum payload size in bytes (transmission of each pixel are assumed to cost 3 bytes) --agent_confidence_reception   Confidence value assigned to received payload (want received information to stay long enough to be useful)
+--no_of_agents                 Number of agents to be deployed in environment, must be either 1 or >= 5 --agent_patch_size             Size of patch observable by agent in pixels --agent_comm_range             Communication range of agents in pixels based on the Euclidean/Pythagorean distance --max_payload_size             Maximum payload size in pixels --agent_compress               Flag to use FlatBuffers to compress agent payloads before sending --agent_confidence_reception   Confidence value assigned to received payload (want received information to stay long enough to be useful)
 --agent_confidence_decay       Rate at which confidence decays, calculated as new_confidence = old_confidence - agent_confidence_decay at each time step
 --agent_confidence_threshold   Confidence threshold, information with confidence below this value will be phased out